patient36/pulse-play/README.md

    npm install
    ```

-3. Create a `.env` file and add your environment variables:
+3. Create a `.env` file and add your environment variables as follows:

    ```env
    PORT=5000